-Your attitude towards yourself, your staff and your practice resonates through your pores like you just ate a big bowl of spaghetti with extra garlic.
+Your attitude towards yourself, your staff, and your practice resonate through your pores like you just ate a big bowl of spaghetti with extra garlic.
 It is so important to carry an appropriate attitude as you work in your practice.
 Your attitude creates you and your practice.

-As patients come in, you should have an attitude that your happy to see them and your going to help them with their dental health.
-If you have an attitude that your going to make a boat payment off of this next patient, the patient will feel that attitude.
+As patients come in, you should have an attitude that you’re happy to see them and that you’re going to help them with their dental health.
+If you have an attitude that you’re going to make a boat payment off of this next patient, the patient will feel that attitude.
 They will probably only help you make one boat payment as they’ll be short time patients from the feeling and “vibe” they get from you.

 Your staff also senses your attitude.
 I know of several dentists who have an attitude that they want to make as much money as quickly as they can.
 They care little about the staff or the patient.
 This is fun for the staff for the first few months.
 Then, they get bored and burn out very quickly.

 An exercise that Napoleon Hill recommended was choosing one area of your life, it could be your practice, that you would like to change.
-Take one half hour each day and sit back and relax.
+Take one half-hour each day and sit back and relax.
 Envision that one thing you want to change with a vision of what you would like that one thing to be.
-If your focusing on your practice, envision the perfect practice that is perfect to you.
+If you’re focusing on your practice, envision the perfect practice that is perfect for you.
 Do this exercise for thirty days and your attitude towards your item to change will look much different.